georgeherby/PoGoScansWiki/docs/arceus/amend_alerts.rst

 	* This can only be done for one alert at a time.
 	* You can only exclude pokemon when the alert pokemon is set to ``all``, a generation or a rarity type.
 	* You can only exclude areas when the alert area is set to ``all``
+	* You can only exclude forms when the alert pokemon is set to ``all``, a generation, a rarity type or a pokemon that has forms, such as Unown.

 .. warning::